veeso/big-luca-bot/README.md

     This commands will return the OFFICIAL PAPI'S WEBSITE

+- `/bigsocial`

+    This commands will return the latest post from the papi's instagram account

 - `/bigvideo`

     This command will display the latest video from "Il Papi"